15 Most Beautiful Coastal Walks in Sydney

 Grade: Easy / moderate

-13. Rose Bay to Watsons Bay Coastal Walk
+13. Rose Bay to Watsons Bay Walk

 Queens Beach between Rose Bay and Watsons Bay